4. Motion Planning

 Moving in joint-space to a 3D pose

-A common use case is to move the robot end effector to a specific 3D pose in space, in a way obstacles are avoided.
+A common use case is to move the robot end effector to a specific 3D pose in space while avoiding obstacles.

 The ComputeInverseKinematics